richard-jansson/veta/README.md

 Highlight the cells that the user has selected.
 This option I would say is less distracting once you've got the hang of the system which shouldn't take to long.
 Even if you only are moderately gifted.

+# Configuration
+You can configure the program with the help of a json based configuration file.
+I went with json since I've lost the code which was the attempt of building a flex / bison parser from scratch.
+And since it gives me some flexability and is in general a well known format and so on.
+What I don't like with this option is that it reorders the file whenever new data is saved with the program, which is not very nice at all.
+Also it adds some unecessery extra stuff which is really neat.
+However since it saves me from hours of hours of creating a configuraiton file format which if I know myself would probably also be Turing-complete.
+If it sounds tempting get me in touch and you might convince me that I am wrong.

+Enough with the tech talk.
+What can you do with it.
+The configuration options that we have so far is:

+keybindings
+	cell0-cell11 - selected whatever keycode you want to bind selecting cell N with.
+Use xev to get the keycodes.
+(This is not supported on windows yet) reset - jump back to previous selection quit - currently mapped to § on a Finnish keyboard so I guess this default ought to be changed.
+You can also look at the meybindings struct in x11.c if you want to change this.
+But it's available in conf.json position { x : int , y:  int) the position which the window will start at, not tested in windows yet.
+This is saved automagically when the program is closed
+	width - window width in pixels
+	height - window height in pixels

+Symbols: the symbols are saved as an array consisting of an object with a key for the description and the keycode to be sent
+	Expect all of this to be changed to support a wider range of features than just single keypresses.
 ## Feedback

 If you are interested by this contact me via the form in the link below.
 [Contact](http://eruditenow.com/#contact)